 Democrats rebuff GOP push for low-yield nuclear weapons

-WASHINGTON – House Democrats are rebuffing attempts by Republicans to authorize funding for so-called low-yield nuclear weapons that the Trump administration says are key to deterring Russia.
+WASHINGTON – House Democrats rebuffed attempts by Republicans Wednesday to authorize funding for so-called low-yield nuclear weapons that the Trump administration says are key to deterring Russia.

-Republicans put forward two amendments Wednesday to fund the weapons in a defense bill, but both were rejected.
+Republicans put forward two amendments to fund the weapons in a defense bill, but both were rejected in a voice vote Wednesday.
+A formal roll-call vote on the amendments is planned for later.

-Democratic Armed Services Committee Chairman Adam Smith of Washington has eliminated funding in the legislation for a low-yield nuclear weapon that is placed on submarines.
-He says the weapons increase the likelihood of nuclear conflict.
+Armed Services Committee Chairman Adam Smith, D-Wash., eliminated funding in the legislation for low-yield nuclear weapons that could be placed on submarines.
+He said the weapons increase the likelihood of nuclear conflict.

 Republican Rep. Liz Cheney of Wyoming accused Smith of "disarming" America "unilaterally."